kascez/ada-datastory/README.md

   <img src="https://github.com/kascez/ada-datastory/blob/main/images/party.png?raw=true" height="230" />
 </p>

-## General opinion about climate change
+## What do people around the globe think about climate change?

 Diving deeply into the analysis, we wanted to see if there is a **common opinion expressed by speakers from certain regions**.